mthussain1234/GitHub_and_Version_control/github_and_version_ctrl.md

 ## What is GitHub?

-* Github is a remote repository hosting service
+* GitHub is a remote repository hosting service
   * It lets developers store, manage and share code "repos" online
     * Allows for developers to work collaboratively on code
 * GitHub is based on Git, which is a distributed VCS.